 1) Promote healthy living–To support the practice and learning of tai chi qigong 18 movements for the English-speaking members.
-I created a video comprising easy to follow synchronised front and back view of the physical movements.
+I created a video comprising an easy-to-follow synchronised front and back view of the physical movements.
 Moreover, each movement was accompanied by the hanyu pinyin pronunciation in Chinese and an English translation.

 2) Guest of honour speech at the graduation ceremony for the class of 2019-In a brief video that followed the speech, I shared our love, words of advice, and insights of the class of 1979 with the primary six graduating class of 2019.
 (See the blog I Got to Walk the Talk)

 Visual storytelling can empower the under-represented, disadvantaged and vulnerable community by giving voice to the voiceless.
 Besides, it enables us to do more for the community and connect to something bigger than ourselves.

 Would you like to take the first step and learn how to create an electronic scrapbook?
 Doing it yourself will result in a more unique, authentic and meaningful experience.
 Only by going through the creative process, you realise how wonderful this can be.

 For information related to the schedule of upcoming classes

 Just sign up for a class at any of the organisations, NUSS, WINGS, or Family Central.
 These are National Silver Academy (NSA) sponsored courses.
 Most of them are eligible for SkillsFuture credit.
 Please refer here for the course schedule.